NixOS/rfcs/rfcs/0143-nix-store-acls.md

 Whenever a user tries to build a store path (`BuildPaths*`, `BuildDerivation`), we check if they have access to all dependencies or they are granted permission explicilty, then we build the path if necessary, and then recursively add an entry for them to the ACL of the store path.

-All these operations should support a flag to mark the path as protected, so that it is not exposed during building or adding.
+There should be a couple of new operations in the worker protocol which allow getting and setting the list of users/groups with access to the path.

-There should also be a couple of new operations in the worker protocol (perhaps `SetAccessStatus`/ `GetAccessStatus`) which allows to get and set the list of users/groups with access to the path, potentially in the future if the path does not exist.
+If the specified path does not exist yet, those commands should operate on the "future" access status of the path, meaning the access status that will be applied as soon as the path gets added to the store.

 This should be emitted by Nix clients before the path is added to the store or a build is completed, and by `nix store access grant`/`nix store access revoke`.